sherkoo/sherkoo.github.io/_portfolio/intelligent-business-growth/intelligent-business-growth.md

 duration: 13 months
 thumbnail: /thumbnail.png
 permalink: "intelligent-business-growth"
-team: [Product strategy, Project lead, Lead UX Design, Research]
+team: [Lead UX Designer, Product strategy, Research]
-description: "Designing an application for the finance team that leverages AI and machine learning to assist with creating a new forecast for the business."
+description: "To create an innovative application that will help our finance team create more accurate forecasts for the business.
+By incorporating cutting-edge AI and machine learning technologies, the application will streamline the forecasting process and provide valuable insights that will help the team make more informed decisions.
+Our goal is to empower the finance team to work more efficiently and effectively, and to contribute to the overall success of our business."
 teamSize: [14 Engineers, 4 UX designers, 3 Product owners, 8 Data scientists]
 ---